Heather Rose: Novels

 Rose's fourth adult novel, The Museum of Modern Love (2016), is set in New York and inspired by the performance artist Marina Abramović.
 It was published by Allen & Unwin in Australia in August 2016.
 The novel won the 2017 Stella Prize, the 2017 Christina Stead Prize for Fiction in the New South Wales Premier's Literary Awards and the 2017 Margaret Scott Prize and the People's Choice Award in the Tasmanian Premier's Literary Prizes.
 It was shortlisted for the Australian Literary Society Gold Medal and the Queensland Premier's Prizes.
 It was also long listed for the 2018 International Dublin Literary Award.
 The Museum of Modern Love was launched in the United States at the Museum of Modern Art (MoMA) in New York City, and has been translated into numerous languages.

 Bruny (2019) has been described as "more a hand grenade than a book".
 A political satire, thriller, family saga and love story, Bruny is a prescient look at the new world order and the relationship between China and Australia.
 Bruny won the General Fiction Book of the Year in the Australian Book Industry Awards, and was shortlisted for the Independent Bookseller Awards for Fiction.

-A Great Act of Love (2025) based on the author's ancestry has been described as “Sumptuous....This is a treat for historical fiction fans.”
-And “Like a fine vintage of champagne, this novel is complex, layered, and delicious.
-The intoxicating mix of family drama, historical details, and strong female characters makes this the perfect pairing for book clubs.”.
-Also as a novel that "cracks with masterly gusto...
-Heather Rose is an ingenious Scheherazade herself, holding the intricacies, aka chaos, of several lives together and organising them into a ...satisfying whole that is casually called history...
-How daring.
-And sometimes, how darling.".
-It will be published in the UK and the USA in January 2026.
+Rose's novel A Great Act of Love (2025) draws on the author's ancestry.
+The book received positive reviews, with critics praising its historical detail and character development.
+It was published in the UK and the United States in January 2026.